giantswarm/docs/src/content/reference/gsctl/update-org-set-credentials.md

 Giant Swarm allows you to run clusters in your own cloud provider account/subscription.
 We call this by the catchy term "Bring Your Own Cloud" (BYOC).
 As a prerequisite, the organizaiton that should own the clusters has to be prepared with cloud provider credentials.

-Please refer to our detailed guides on how to prepare roles and credentials inside you AWS account or Azure subscription:
+Please refer to our detailed guides on how to prepare roles and credentials inside your AWS account or Azure subscription:

 - [Prepare an AWS account to run Giant Swarm tenant clusters](/guides/prepare-aws-account-for-tenant-clusters/)
 - [Prepare an Azure subscription to run Giant Swarm tenant clusters](/guides/prepare-azure-subscription-for-tenant-clusters/)